Brazil lack attacking threat of the past, says Rivelino

 "I’d take (Sao Paulo’s) Luis Fabiano.
 He doesn’t have to be first choice but he’s there as an option.
 I think he’s an interesting player and if he has to play he won’t be afraid because he’s been there before."

-Such thinking has become more pronounced in Brazil in recent days, with the names of AC Milan's Robin and new Sao Paulo signing Alan Kardec also being put forward as options.
+Such thinking has become more pronounced in Brazil in recent days, with the names of AC Milan's Robinho and new Sao Paulo signing Alan Kardec also being put forward as options.

 (Editing by Josh Reich)